Survey of Service Industries: Newspaper Publishers (NEWS)

 Finally, due to the small contribution of the non-survey portion to the total estimates, bias in the non-survey portion has a negligible impact on the CVs.
 Therefore, the CV from the survey portion is used for the total estimate that is the summation of estimates from the surveyed and non-surveyed portions.

-The weighted collection response rates is 96.92%.
+The weighted collection response rate is 62.63%.

 To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with respondents when needed to maximize response rates.